Kenyatta International Convention Centre

-The Kenyatta International Convention Centre (KICC), formerly the Kenyatta International Conference Centre, is a 28-story building located in Nairobi, Kenya.
+The Kenyatta International Convention Centre (KICC), formerly the Kenyatta International Conference Centre, is a 32-story building located in Nairobi, Kenya.
 The KICC is located in the City Square of Nairobi, and is a crucial address for a number of Government offices, including those of recently elected Senators.
-It is an internationally renowned venue for conferences, meetings, exhibitions and special events within walking distance of several five star hotels.
-During its four-and-a-half-decade history it has been the host of several international conferences, seminars, exhibitions and summits.

-The KICC is ranked as one of the top places to hold conferences on the continent.
+The KICC has been listed among the top venues for hosting conferences on the continent.
 After completion, the building held the rank of the tallest building in Nairobi up until the construction of Teleposta Towers.
 The building has since then ceded its position as the tallest tower to a host of other newer projects including the UAP Old Mutual Tower, Times Tower and the Britam Tower, which is the tallest building in Nairobi as of 2020.

 History

 The Kenyatta International Conference Centre, locally known as the "KICC", was commissioned by Mzee Jomo Kenyatta, the first President of the Republic of Kenya, in 1967.
-It was designed by David Mutiso.
-Karl Henrik Nøstvik was a contractor. and the construction was carried out by contractors Solel Boneh & Factah.
+It was designed by Karl Henrik Nøstvik architect with David Mutiso.
+The construction was carried out by contractors Solel Boneh & Factah.
 This was done in three phases.
 Phase I was the construction of the podium, Phase II consisted of the main tower and Phase III involved the Plenary.
 Construction was completed in 1973, with the opening ceremony occurring in September 1973 presided over by President Kenyatta.
 The KICC was then made a State Corporation established under the Tourism Act in 2011, which came into operation on 1 September 2012.
 Whereas the centre is known as a leading meeting venue in Nairobi, its national mandate following the Act became to nurture and promote the country as a destination most preferred for business travel and MICE tourism.
 M.I.C.E has been recognized as one of the four key products to be developed under the Kenya Vision 2030.

 In September 2013, as the complex celebrated its 40th anniversary, it was renamed to the Kenyatta International Convention Centre.